Allergy hay fever: understanding symptoms, causes, and management

 An allergy reaction is the body’s response to an allergen, which is a substance that triggers an allergic response.
 When a person with allergies comes into contact with an allergen, their immune system mistakenly identifies it as a threat and produces antibodies to fight it off.
 This immune response leads to the release of chemicals such as histamine, which causes inflammation and the typical symptoms of an allergic reaction.

-See also article Allergy welts: understanding symptoms, causes, and treatment
+See also article Oral allergy syndrome: understanding the causes, symptoms, and management

 Common symptoms